ntrfrn/Micro-Canvas/Readme.txt

   25 April 2026

 <Description>
-  This software is a GUI for pattern image creation for the Magni-DOME, using for microscale 3D structure fabrication.
+  This software is a GUI for pattern image creation for the Magni-DOME, using for microscale 3D GelMA structure fabrication.

 <Note>
   This software is an extension of Magni-DOME.